Barletta projected to win Pennsylvania GOP Senate primary as House battles roil state

 "When I saw Democrats needed a candidate in Bucks County, I knew I had to step up," Reddick said in a recent online campaign ad.
 "I won't be afraid to stand up to Donald Trump."

-The winner of the three-cornered fight between Wallace, Reddick and Steve Bacher likely will face Republican incumbent Brian Fitzpatrick in November.
+The winner of the three-cornered fight between Wallace, Reddick and Steve Bacher will face Republican incumbent Brian Fitzpatrick in November.

 Polling day was marked by stormy weather that knocked out power to a handful of polling stations near Scranton, delaying the counting of paper ballots, while a storm-related gas leak temporarily closed a polling place in the tiny borough of Delaware Water Gap, in the Poconos, according to the Pocono Record.
-Officials there were keeping it open until 10:30 p.m.
+Officials there kept it open until 10:30 p.m.

 Fox News' Joseph Weber, Michelle Chavez and The Associated Press contributed to this report.